nwokocha-22/acmo_ATX_server/README.md

 - right click on the service in task manager > services and select go to process.
 Kill the process attached to the service (pythonservice.exe).
 That should fix the problem
 -
 ### PREPARING THE SCRIPT FOR PRODUCTION
-- get rid of the README.md, requirements.txt and other binary files that are not crucial to the funtianality of the script
-- run the code below in the command-line to generate an executable
+- Refer to the steps outlined in the ACTIVITY_MONITOR_CLIENT's README.md

-- dist/main.exe install to install
-- dist/main.exe start to start

 ### GENERATING EXECUTABLE
-- had to run the code below to build the executable of main.exe
+- To build the executable, run the code below in the terminal

-#### pyinstaller.exe --runtime-tmpdir=. --hidden-import win32timezone --collect-submodules helpers --hidden-import logging.handlers --hidden-import socketserver --hidden-import cv2 --name main_server --onefile main.py
+`pyinstaller.exe --runtime-tmpdir=. --hidden-import win32timezone --collect-submodules helpers --hidden-import logging.handlers --hidden-import socketserver --hidden-import cv2 --name main_server --onefile main.py`

-- to avoid unpacking files in the window's temporary folder which will be deleted, include `--runtime-tmpdir=.` in your build command.
-To fix that, unpack your executable where it will not be deleted by windows.
+- to avoid unpacking files in the window's temporary folder which will be deleted, always include `--runtime-tmpdir=.` in your build command. it unpacks your executable where it will not be deleted by windows.

+### NEED MORE INFO?
+- Reach out to Maruche